yanil3500/swift-3-workshop/README.md

 }
 ```
 The above basically says if I can unwrap this value, then let me use it as a non-optional within the scope of the `if` statement.

+If this value is nil, the `if let` statement is passed over.

+####Coding Challenges
+> If you have extra time, here are some good challenges to attempt on your own.
+Please hold any questions related to these challenges till the end of the day to allow instructors to keep pace for the day.

+1. Declare an array of strings containing all the names of the planets within our solar system.
+Create a for loop to iterate over each planet name.
+Inside the for loop, write an if statement that checks if the array contains a value for "Earth".
+If it does, print("YAY Earth!").

+2. Declare a tuple that can hold 4 values.
+These values should be called `x`, `y`, `width`, and `height`.
+Then write a corres